ryanatkn/belt/README.md

 - mix of JS module environments - browser-only, Node-only, universal
 - near-zero non-platform third party dependencies, currently the one exception is [`kleur`](https://github.com/lukeed/kleur)
-- kinda minimal in many ways
+- kinda minimal in many ways but also not

 ## usage